arcturusbiocloud/horus-v2/README.md

   - [x] auto init BBB script
   - [x] serial port interface transilluminator
   - [x] serial port interface incubator
-  - [x] rest call to execute and check bash scripts status
   - [x] rest call to start video streaming
   - [x] rest call to take a picture from a specific slot
   - [x] same response format to all calls
   - [x] syntax sugar to serial devices
   - [x] basic authentication
-  - [ ] rest call to check the status of the hardware
+  - [x] rest call to check the status of the hardware
+  - [ ] rest call to make a experiment